-The benefits of using EZURiO/Laird Terminal include:
+The benefits of using EZURiO Terminal are:

-- Status of DSR, CTS, DCD, and RI are continuously displayed - DTR on the host PC can be directly controlled via a check box - RTS can be directly controlled - BREAK signals can be sent - Scripts can be run to assist - Additional built-in features speed development http://www.lairdtech.com/products/bt730-series
+- Status of DSR, CTS, DCD, and RI are continuously displayed - DTR on the host PC can be directly controlled via a check box - RTS can be directly controlled - BREAK signals can be sent - Scripts can be run to assist - Additional built-in features speed development

-Laird includes a Data Transfer Test mode allowing data to be sent as fast as the handshaking permits.
+Laird includes a "Data Transfer Test" mode allowing data to be sent as fast as the handshaking permits.
 This feature is useful for testing the bit transfer rate of a Bluetooth connection.